Home Types of Contracts Non-Solicitation Agreement

 Some states generally prohibit the use of non-solicitation agreements.
 For example, it’s illegal to ask employees to sign a non-solicitation agreement in California.
 California employees are not subject to termination if they refuse to sign one or try to figure out how to get around non-solicitation agreements.

-Key Terms in a Non-Solicitation Agreement
+Key Terms for Non-Solicitation Agreements

 For your non-solicitation agreement to perform as intended, you must incorporate key terms and provisions.
 Leaving out a single section can result in a document that does not protect your legal rights.
 Ensure that you familiarize yourself with the key terms in a non-solicitation agreement.

-Key terms in a non-solicitation agreement include:
+Key terms for non-solicitation agreements include:

-• Contract introduction : Include party names and addresses and acknowledge the agreement on a specific date.
+• Contract Introduction: Include party names and addresses and acknowledge the agreement on a specific date.

-• Definitions : Define critical terms that you will use throughout your contract.
+• Definitions: Define critical terms that you will use throughout your contract.
 This section makes your document easier to understand and may protect your legal rights.

-• Exclusions : Set the guidelines surrounding what information is prohibited.
+• Exclusions: Set the guidelines surrounding what information is prohibited.
 You should also outline the geographic restrictions.

-• Time periods : Non-solicitation agreements generally end with a specific period.
+• Time Periods: Non-solicitation agreements generally end with a specific period.

-• Severability : Ensure that your non-solicitation agreement remains intact if one or more provisions are found to be unenforceable.
+• Severability: Ensure that your non-solicitation agreement remains intact if one or more provisions are found to be unenforceable.

 Your non-solicitation agreements may need to contain terms that are specialized for your industry or geographic location.
 You must also consider the legal implications and considerations associated with employees signing them.
 Ensure that you communicate these rules and guidelines with your HR department to ensure compliance and uniformity.